 Building Brick Corner Leads

-below (A), then uses a level to make sure the corner is plumb
+Then he uses a level to make sure the corner is plumb.

-(B).

-When the mortar has had time to set up, he uses line
+When the mortar has had time to set up, he uses line blocks to hold strings.

 Finishing Up a Brick Course